Students participating in Jump Into Action...

 - Learn how fast they are growing now and about the food choices that can help them.

-- set goals to drink more milk and fewer sodas and other
+- Set goals to drink more milk and fewer sodas and other sweetened drinks.

-- make the connection between physical activity and healthy
+- Make the connection between physical activity and healthy weight.

-- learn to trade screen time for 60 minutes of physical
+- Learn to trade screen time for 60 minutes of physical activity every day.

 How does the Jump Into Action team work?